Does DINOv3 Set a New Medical Vision Standard? Benchmarking 2D and 3D Classification, Segmentation, and Registration: Benchmark Setup

 \subsection{Segmentation on 3D Medical Images}

 Segmentation on 3D medical images is the task of producing a dense, voxel-wise prediction to delineate anatomical structures or pathologies within a volumetric scan.
 To achieve this with a 2D encoder, we process the volume on a slice-by-slice basis.
 The 2D feature map extracted from each slice by the DINOv3 encoder is preserved.
-These 2D feature maps are then stacked along the slice axis to construct a pseudo-3D feature volume, which serves as the input to a lightweight segmentation head that produces the final voxel-wise predictions.
-Our evaluation for this task is based on 14 widely-used public datasets:
+These 2D feature maps are then stacked to construct a pseudo-3D feature volume, which serves as the input to a lightweight segmentation head that produces the final voxel-wise predictions.
+In our evaluation, we freeze the vision encoder and only fine-tune the segmentation head.
+We benchmark this task on 14 widely-used public datasets:

-\textbf{Medical Segmentation Decathlon (MSD) \cite{msd}} The MSD challenge provides 10 distinct 3D medical image segmentation tasks across various modalities and body parts, including tasks for Brain Tumors, Heart, Liver, Hippocampus, Prostate, Lung, Pancreas, Hepatic Vessel, Spleen, and Colon segmentation.
+\textbf{Medical Segmentation Decathlon (MSD) \cite{msd}} The MSD challenge provides 10 distinct 3D medical image segmentation tasks across various modalities and body parts.
 Since the official online evaluation platform is no longer available, we adopt a 5-fold cross-validation approach on the public training set.
 Following the standard protocol established in previous medical SSL works~\cite{wu2024voco}, we normalize all volumes and apply standard geometric augmentations, including random rotations and flips.
 For each fold, we use a random 80\%/20\% split for training and validation, reporting the average performance across all folds.

 \textbf{EM Neuron Segmentation in CREMI \cite{CREMI2016}} The CREMI dataset originates from the 2016 CREMI challenge, designed to advance neuron segmentation in electron microscopy volumes.
 The data are from an adult Drosophila brain imaged at a resolution of 4 × 4 × 40 nm with 1250 × 1250 pixels per slice.
 It includes three subsets, CREMI-A, CREMI-B, and CREMI-C, each providing 125 annotated slices that represent different neuron types.
 The difficulty increases from A to C, with later subsets exhibiting more intricate neuronal morphology.
 In our setup, we train on the first 100 sections from each subset and evaluate on the remaining 25 sections.